 Some of us prefer being single for our own valid reasons.
-However, others use the single lifestyle (or status), as a time to not only enjoy being single, but to learn to love ourselves.
+However, others use a single lifestyle (or status), as a time to not only enjoy being single but to learn to love ourselves.

 “One is the loneliest number that you’ll ever do.

 Two can be as bad as one.